PrecisionXtract/.github/.github/ISSUE_TEMPLATE/closeout_project.md

 - [ ] Documnet data related decisions on the wiki
 - [ ] Close out issues in the repository
 - [ ] Clean up /projects folder removing any unused files
+- [ ] Make sure all of your files are committeed and pushed to GitHub